jlumbroso/lfs-to-github-pages/README.md

 A typical use case is when you would like to use LFS to track large, 10-100 MB, binary files (`.pdf`, `.jpg`, `.png`, `.mp3`, `.mp4`, etc.) so they don't weigh down the commit history — but you would also like to serve these files through GitHub Pages.

+⚠️ Please note that this technological demo, which has been reviewed by GitHub Trust & Safety, is in no way intended to circumvent [GitHub Pages' Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-for-additional-products-and-features#pages) and must only be used [within GitHub Pages' usage limits](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#limits-on-use-of-github-pages) (_e.g._, at the time of writing, a hard limit of 1 GB of storage per repository, and a soft limit of 100 GB/month of bandwith).

 ## Demo

 This repository has been configured to store `*.webp` files with Git LFS.